 Negative Space No Lands

 Negative Space is the debut full-length LP from No Lands, the recording project of Brooklyn-based electronic musician and sound artist Michael Hammond.
 The music of No Lands exists in the realm between sonic experimentation and traditional song craft, a space that will be familiar to fans of Brian Eno, Fennesz, and late Talk Talk.
+“Theirs is the music you want for your next posh underwater aquarium party” (I Care if You Listen).

 The record was declared Best Electronic Album of 2014 by The Brooklyn Rail, and was also included on Tome to the Weather Machine, Will Stratton, and Ted Gioia's Best of 2014 lists.